 Written by Catherine E. Storing, this book takes a holistic and God-centric approach to beauty.
 It focuses on the natural grace and beauty that all women have.
 The book explores how to maintain a healthy view of your body in a world run by unrealistic expectations of beauty.
-It looks at the relationship between the heart, history, and relationship between you and your body.
+It looks at the relationship between the heart, history, and the relationship between you and your body.
 It seeks to counter the unrealistic images of the female body.
 It’s one of the top 50 books for small businesses and entrepreneurs.

 13: Red Fire Branding: Creating a Hot Personal Brand so that Customers Choose You!